Jawbone/JBChartView/README.md

 	- (BOOL)lineChartView:(JBLineChartView *)lineChartView showsDotsForLineAtLineIndex:(NSUInteger)lineIndex;

-To customize the size of each dot, implement (default is 3x the line width):
+To customize the size of each dot (default 3x the line width), implement:

 	- (CGFloat)lineChartView:(JBLineChartView *)lineChartView dotRadiusForLineAtLineIndex:(NSUInteger)lineIndex;

+To customize the color of each dot during selection and non-selection events (default is white and black respectively), implement:

+	- (UIColor *)lineChartView:(JBLineChartView *)lineChartView colorForDotAtHorizontalIndex:(NSUInteger)horizontalIndex atLineIndex:(NSUInteger)lineIndex;

+	- (UIColor *)lineChartView:(JBLineChartView *)lineChartView selectionColorForDotAtHorizontalIndex:(NSUInteger)horizontalIndex atLineIndex:(NSUInteger)lineIndex;

 As well, by default, each line will have squared off end caps and connection points.
 To enable line smoothing: